|

 - April Love (not seen)

-- Beau James ** - Bob Hope is miscast as New York's infamous
+- Beau James ** - Bob Hope is wildly miscast as New York's infamous

 mayor Jimmy Walker.
 Songs are peripheral but numerous.